-Customer involvement and management involvement have correlation coefficients that are more than 0.3, showing a moderate relationship between the two variables.
+Management and customer involvements have correlation coefficients that are more than 0.3, showing a moderate relationship between the two variables.
 Both relationships were discovered to be favorable as well.
 Although Misra et al. (2009) and Chow and Cao (2008) both acknowledged the importance of management engagement as a main critical success factor, they did not uncover a correlation.
 Wan and Wang (2010), on the other hand, were able to designate both the flexible leadership management and the customer involvement as CSFs.

-Customer involvement was found to be the most important organization factor in Tsoy and Staples' (2020) research.
+Customer involvement was recognized as the most important organization factor in Tsoy and Staples' (2020) research.
 Their study took into account micromanagement, as well as consumer involvement in governance and support, which is compatible with the knowledge gleaned from the interviews conducted for this research project.
 Project success was regarded dependent on both management and consumer involvement.
 The importance of these two variables was underlined inside the organization factor, expanding on the findings of Chow and Cao (2008), even though they were not given specific focus in the literature.

-The following conclusions were reached based on survey questions about customer involvement:
+The following conclusions were reached based on survey questions about management involvement:

-Fig 5.8: Management Involvement Using APM Method Achieves Project Value rather than Traditional one?
+Fig 5.8: Management Involvement Using APM Method Achieves better Project Delivery/Value